StarByteGames/autoactivatevenv/README.md

 - **Windows**: The extension uses the command `Scripts\\activate` to activate the virtual environment.
 - **Linux/macOS**: The extension uses the command `source bin/activate` to activate the virtual environment.

-## Developer

-This extension was developed by [Your Name].
-If you have suggestions or bug reports, please open an issue or submit a pull request on the [GitHub Repository Link].